piured/courel/README.md

 Delays is a range-based gimmick which operates exactly the same as Stops.
 The only difference is that as its name might suggest, the song time is delayed instead of stopped.
 This causes that a note placed at the beat where a delay occurs, will be judged right after the delay has ended.
 Similarly to notes, judged coming after the delayed beat will be judged normally after the delay has ended.
 The use case for Delays is the same as for Stops.

-The value of each `GimmickPair` determines the amount of seconds the song time will be delayed.
+The value of each `GimmickPair` determines the amount of seconds the song time will be delayed w.r.t. to the beat it is placed at.
 A value of 1 will delay the song time for 1 second, a value of 2 will delay the song time for 2 seconds, and so on.
 Negative values are not allowed.

 You must always return a non-empty list in the `GetDelays` method of the `ILoader` interface.
-If you are not using this gimmick, just return an empty list.
+Charts not using this gimmick shall return an empty list.

 To show the difference w.r.t. to the Stops gimmick above, we modified the Delays gimmick by adding exactly the same delays as in the Stops gimmick: